-Operating a Portable Disc Sander/Grinder
+Portable Disc Sander/Grinder

 - 1. Operate only after you have received instruction. - 2.
 Wear proper clothing.
 Remove jewelry, eliminate loose clothing, and confine long hair. - 3.
 Make sure all guards are in place and operating properly. - 4.
-Wear face shield, goggles, or safety glasses. - 5.
-Before connecting to the power source, be sure the switch is in the "off" position. - 6.
+Wear a face shield and safety glasses.
+Use hearing protection. - 5.
+Inspect the cord for damage.
+Repair or replace damaged cords before use. - 6.
+Don't abuse cord.
+Never carry the tool by its cord or yank it to disconnect from the receptacle.
+Keep cord from heat, oil and sharp edges. - 7.
+Before connecting to the power source, be sure the switch is in the "off" position. - 8.
 Make sure back-up pad and disc are securely fastened to the tool.
-Unplug the sander when changing discs. - 7.
-Do not allow the edge of the disc to touch the edge of the stock. - 8.
-Stand clear of the spark line or spark area. - 9.
-Sand or finish with a stroking motion; do not pause in one spot. - 10.
+Unplug the sander when changing discs. - 9.
+Do not allow the edge of the disc to touch the edge of the stock. - 10.
+Stand clear of the spark line or spark area.
+Sparks are hot. - 11.
+Sand or finish with a stroking motion; do not pause in one spot. - 12.
+Allow the tool to stop before sitting down the tool.
 Set sander on back or on rubber stand when not in use and disconnect from power source.

-Operating a Portable Electric Drill
+Portable Electric Drill

 - 1. Operate only after you have received instruction. - 2.
 Wear proper clothing.
 Remove jewelry, eliminate loose clothing, and confine long hair. - 3.
 Always use proper eye protection. - 4.
-"Unplug" the drill when changing bits. - 5.
-Make sure switch is off and chuck key removed before connecting to power source. - 6.
-Mark hole location with center punch (metal) or AWL (wood) before drilling. - 7.
-Be sure work is tightly clamped or otherwise secure before drilling. - 8.
+Inspect the cord for damage.
+Repair or replace damaged cords before use. - 5.
+Don't abuse cord.
+Never carry the tool by its cord or yank it to disconnect from the receptacle.
+Keep cord from heat, oil and sharp edges. - 6.
+"Unplug" the drill when changing bits. - 7.
+Make sure switch is off and chuck key removed before connecting to power source. - 8.
+Mark hole location with center punch (metal) or AWL (wood) before drilling. - 9.
+Be sure work is tightly clamped or otherwise secure before drilling. - 10.
 Drill with straight, even, steady pressure.

-Operating an Oxygen-Acetylene Welder
+Oxygen-Acetylene Welder